uos-darwin23-gamify/rails-backend/README.md

 - Multiple Choice (select all correct answers)
 - Connect The Blocks (select correct pairings between options in 2 groups)
 - Code Analysis/Output (read through the C code presented in a read-only VSCode editor and answer the open questions, matched through admin-configured regular expressions for determining correctness)

+Users who don't complete a normal daily-released challenge on a given day (by midnight) will have a "decay" mechanism applied resulting in them getting the lowest possible score for it.
+This operation occurs @ 1AM everyday and is not limited to just the previous day's challenges but all past challenges.

 # Production Deployment
 To deploy this platform in a production environment ready for user onboarding, follow these steps: